Guide written by:

 Choosing the right heater shape

-The layout of your room may mean that you need to install a horizontal, vertical, baseboard or skirting board heater.
+The layout of your room may mean that you need to install a different type of heater.
+The most popular options include horizontal, vertical, baseboard and skirting board heaters.

-Electric heaters and radiators are generally horizontal in form, meaning they are wider than they are tall.
+Electric heaters and radiators are generally installed horizontally meaning they are wider than they are tall.
+These models generally work with most rooms and are the most widely available on the market.

-Vertical heaters and radiators are best suited to rooms where horizontal space is limited.
+Vertical heaters are best suited to rooms where horizontal space is limited.
 However, they tend to have a maximum height of around 180 cm.

 Skirting board heaters